QinPR/QinPR.github.io/_projects/3_project.md

 </div>

-one of my favorite animes: *Nichijou*
+One of my favorite animes: *Nichijou*

 <div class="row">